-Where a student's behaviour has been a breach of expected standards and may cause up harm or abuse to themselves, fellow students or staff, the student can be asked to leave the immediate area or the College for a short period of time or for the rest of the day.
+Where a student's behaviour has breached expected standards and may cause up harm or abuse to themselves, fellow students or staff.
+The student can be asked to leave the immediate area or the College for a short period of time or for the rest of the day.
 Any member of College Management / Leadership team can initiate a removal.